Click

 preferably four- wheel drive.
 These access roads include:

-Arch Trail and Secret Canyon Trail.
+152 leading to Vultee Arch Trail and Secret Canyon Trail.

 Schnebly Hill Road leading to Munds Mountain Trail,